hrsh25/Fetch-OA/README.md

   -H 'accept: application/json'
 ```

-Replace `{id}` with the actual ID returned when processing a receipt.
+Replace `{id}` with the ID returned by the POST request when processing a receipt.

 ### API Documentation

 Access the auto-generated Swagger UI documentation at `http://localhost/docs`.
 This page provides detailed information about the API endpoints, including the expected request formats and available responses.
+You can also try the APIs here.

 ### Running Tests